aevyrie/bevy_mod_picking/README.md

 ### Pick Groups

-Pick groups allow you to associate meshes with a ray casting sources.
+Pick groups allow you to associate meshes with ray casting sources, and produce a pick result for each group.
 For simple use cases, such as a single 3d view and camera, you can ignore this.

 For these simple cases, you can just use `PickingGroup::default()` any time a `PickingGroup` is required.
 This will assign the `PickableMesh` or `PickingSource` to picking group 0.